Strikes on Gaza's southern edge sow fear in one of the last areas to which people can flee | Law-Order

 Strikes on Gaza's southern edge sow fear in one of the last areas to which people can flee

 The United States has called on Israel to limit civilian deaths and displacement, saying too many Palestinians were killed when it obliterated much of Gaza City and the north.
-But President Joe Biden's administration, which has pledged unwavering support for Israel, appeared likely to block any such U.N. effort to halt the fighting.
+But it has also pledged unwavering support for Israel and appears likely to block any such UN effort to halt the fighting.

-Israel says it must crush Hamas' military capabilities and remove it from power following the Oct.
-7 attack that ignited the war.
-Troops have pushed into Khan Younis, Gaza's second-largest city, which Israeli officials have portrayed as Hamas' center of gravity — something they previously said was in Gaza City and its Shifa Hospital.
+Israel says it must crush Hamas' military capabilities and remove it from power following the October 7 attack that ignited the war.
+Troops have pushed into Khan Younis, Gaza's second-largest city, which Israeli officials have portrayed as Hamas' centre of gravity — something they previously said was in Gaza City and its Shifa Hospital.

-Israel has ordered the evacuation of some two dozen southern neighborhoods, rather than the entire region as it did in the north, which the military says shows increased concern for civilians.
+Israel has ordered the evacuation of some two dozen southern neighbourhoods, rather than the entire region as it did in the north, which the military says shows increased concern for civilians.

 But the areas where Palestinians can seek safety are rapidly receding.
 With northern and central Gaza largely isolated and cut off from aid, Palestinians are heading south to Rafah and other areas along the border with Egypt, where family homes are packed tight and makeshift shelters are overflowing.